w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 The Runtime treats messages as SCALE encoded byte arrays and has no concept or understanding of the message type or format itself.
-Consensus on message format must be established between to communicating parachains.
+Consensus on message format must be established between the two communicating parachains.

-Messages intended to be read by other Parachains are inserted into `horizontal_messages` of the candidate commitments (`CandidateCommitments`), while message which are only intended to be read by the relay chain are inserted into `upward_messages`.
+Messages intended to be read by other Parachains are inserted into `horizontal_messages` of the candidate commitments (`CandidateCommitments`), while message which are only intended to be read by the relay chain (such as when opening, accepting or closing channels) are inserted into `upward_messages`.

 The messages are included by collators into the committed candidate receipt (), which contains the following fields:

+TODO: This should be defined somewhere else, ideally in a backing/validation section.

 `CommittedCandidateReceipt`: